Poverty is Dangerous

 Cooking in Africa is usually done over open fires in small huts.
 The resulting smoke is one of the leading causes of death for women and small children.
-VillageWorx’ team teaches families to build no-cost rocket stoves that generate more heat with less smoke, and are used outside.
+Families are taught to build no-cost rocket stoves that generate more heat with less smoke, and are used outside.
 The health benefits last a lifetime!
-The stoves also use a fraction of the amount of wood required for an open fire, saving women and girls hours of labour and saving trees in an area where deforestation is a growing concern.

 → Rocket stoves are taking off in Zaka

 Flies are a major carrier of disease, and effective traps are easy to make using discarded plastic bottles.

 → Plastic bottles can be converted into great flytraps

 A diet consisting mainly of sadza, a thickened porridge made of maize meal, may prevent starvation, but lacks essential vitamins and minerals essential to good health and disease prevention.
 Families are taught about nutrition and are encouraged to grow and eat high-nutrient wholesome food.